 If you’re unsure why SCCM DP should be installed on Windows 10, allow me to explain with a scenario: You have a remote site that has few users and no distribution point server.
 A SCCM DP is typically needed at every site to meet client needs.
 Now, you want to set up a distribution point server there, but you don’t have enough hardware resources.
 All you have is a laptop that is running Windows 10.

 The good news is that you can answer PXE requests without WDS by using a client OS, like Windows 10, as an example.
 You don’t need a Windows Server and WDS to image the clients.
 Additionally, you could use a laptop running Windows 10 OS, enable SCCM PXE on it, and use it as a distribution point if you have remote sites without any distribution points installed.
 The DP role works flawlessly on both Windows 10 and Windows 11 operating systems.

 Prerequisites for Windows 10 Distribution Point

 To install the distribution point role on Windows 10, ensure the following prerequisites are met:

 - The following client OS versions are supported for use as a SCCM distribution point – Windows 10 (x86, x64) Pro and Enterprise.
 Windows 8.1 is also supported but I recommend not to use it to install DP role because it’s outdated.

-- Starting in version 1806, you can PXE-enable a distribution point on Windows 10.
-However the option to enable a PXE responder without Windows Deployment Service is a must.
+- Starting in version 1806, you can PXE role a Windows 10 distribution point.
+However, the option to enable a PXE responder without Windows Deployment Service is recommended.